-Adolescent; Child; Cohort Studies; Databases, Factual; Disease-Free Survival; Female; Healthcare Disparities; Humans; Insurance Coverage; Kaplan-Meier Estimate; Male; Medically Uninsured; Needs Assessment; Postoperative Complications; Retrospective Studies; Risk Assessment; Socioeconomic Factors; Survival Analysis; Thyroid Neoplasms; Thyroidectomy; Treatment Outcome; United States
+Adolescent; Child; Cohort Studies; Databases, Factual; Disease-Free Survival; Female; Healthcare Disparities; Humans; Insurance Coverage; Kaplan-Meier Estimate; Male; Medically Uninsured; Needs Assessment; Postoperative Complications; Retrospective Studies; Risk Assessment; Socioeconomic Factors; Survival Analysis; Thyroid Neoplasms; Thyroidectomy; Treatment Outcome; United States; diversity/inclusion

 BACKGROUND: Well-differentiated thyroid cancer is the most common endocrine malignancy in children.
 Adult literature has demonstrated socioeconomic disparities in patients undergoing thyroidectomy, but the effects of socioeconomic status on the management of pediatric well-differentiated thyroid cancer remains poorly understood.

 METHODS: Patients ≤21 years of age with well-differentiated thyroid cancer remains were reviewed from the National Cancer Data Base.
 Three socioeconomic surrogate variables were identified: insurance type, median income, and educational quartile.
 Tumor characteristics, diagnostic intervals, and clinical outcomes were compared within each socioeconomic surrogate variable.